dfinity/portal/how-it-works/3_governance/01_network-nervous-system-nns.subpage.md

 Governance participation is incentivised by _voting rewards_ to neurons.
-They are distributed from newly minted ICP tokens, and are proportional to the neuron's voting power and how much voting decisions a neuron participated in.
+They are distributed from newly minted ICP tokens, and are proportional to a neuron's voting power and how much voting decisions a neuron participated in.

 ## Proposals
 _Proposals_ are suggestions on how to change the ICP protocol.
 Any neuron can submit a proposal, and all other neurons can then vote on it.
-Neurons can vote with the voting power they have at the time of the proposal's creation.
+Neurons can vote with the voting power they have at the time of the proposal's submission.

 ## Liquid democracy